Trying to choose between Hostinger vs GoDaddy to host your website?

 GoDaddy has an advantage over Hostinger in the customer support game since it has 24/7 support and a phone line for customers to call.
 You can also send an email or opt for the online chatbox.

-Online resources include a detailed help section, tutorials, a community forum, and a blog.
+Online resources include a detailed help section, tutorials (including videos), a community forum, and a blog.

 Keep in mind that many hosting companies provide introductory promotional rates.
 We’ll cover both promotional and actual pricing.
-You can usually lock in the promotional prices for up to three years – after that, you’ll need to pay the regular price.
+You can usually lock in the promotional prices for up to three years with GoDaddy and up to four years with Hostinger.
+After that, you’ll need to pay the regular price.

 Hostinger pricing

-- Premium Shared Hosting – from $2.99/mo. (promo). regular for unlimited websites, unlimited email accounts, unlimited bandwidth, WordPress acceleration, and a free SSL certificate and domain.
+- Premium Shared Hosting – from $2.69/mo. for 100 websites, 100 GB of SSD storage, 100 email accounts, unlimited bandwidth, WordPress acceleration, a free SSL certificate, a free domain in your first year.
+Renews at $7.99/mo.

-- Business Shared Hosting – from $3.99/mo. (promo) for everything in the previous plan plus daily backups and more allocated resources.
+- Business Shared Hosting – from $3.59/mo. for everything in the previous plan plus daily and on-demand backups, double the storage space, and more allocated resources.
+Renews at $8.99/mo.

 GoDaddy pricing